 - business continuity planning, including preventative and contingency measures, back-up capabilities and the purchase of insurance;

-- maintenance of a state of preparedness towards compliance with Section 404 of the US Sarbanes-Oxley Act through the identification and testing of key financial controls under its Internal Financial Control (IFC) programme.
+- maintenance of a state of preparedness towards compliance with Section 404 of the US Sarbanes-Oxley Act through the identification and testing of key financial controls under our Internal Financial Control (IFC) programme.
 This is a voluntary initiative, which strengthens internal control systems and processes within the group;

 - risk management policies and procedures including segregation of duties, transaction authorisation, monitoring, financial and managerial review and comprehensive reporting and analysis against approved standards and budgets;

-- a group tax policy and tax operating framework which forms the basis of tax governance across the group and is managed by our group tax function which monitors tax risk and implements strategies and procedures to manage it, and which is also reviewed regularly by the audit committee on behalf of the board.
+- a group tax policy and tax operating framework which forms the basis of tax governance across the group and is managed by our group tax function which monitors tax risk and implements strategies and procedures to control it, and which is also reviewed regularly by the audit committee on behalf of the board.